dprint/dprint/website/src/setup.md

 You may specify a proxy for dprint to use when downloading plugins or configuration files by setting the `HTTPS_PROXY`/`https_proxy` and `HTTP_PROXY`/`http_proxy` environment variables.

-Additionally, dprint 0.48+ supports the `NO_PROXY`/`no_proxy` environment variable, which is a comma-separated list of hosts which should not use the proxy.
+Additionally, the `NO_PROXY`/`no_proxy` environment variable can be set, which is a comma-separated list of hosts which should not use the proxy.

 ## TLS Certificates